gyselax/gyselalibxx/src/geometryXYVxVy/poisson/README.md

 ## Charge Density

 The charge density is calculated by integrating the distribution function.
-Currently this is done by creating an intermediate representation of a spline and integrating that representation.
-This is costly and should be replaced by a ChargeDensityCalculator which uses a spline quadrature.

 ## Poisson Solver